 “So, if we’ve got hugely capable heroes by default what is there to challenge them?
 Momentum is the stat that defines the style of play in John Carter.”
 To improve their odds on a die roll, players need Momentum points, which are earned when they try risky actions or define failure consequences.
 “One success leads to another in this dangerous red world, but it is up to the players and their heroics to try and kickstart that cycle.
 Sitting back to wait for events to happen to you is to invite a loss of Momentum, and you do not want that. […] It’s easy to see your tabletop pack of alien survivors engaged in the very sort of high-octane improbable action that also suits Edgar Rice Burroughs’ pulp classics.”

-Pay just US$9.95 to get all three titles in our Starter Collection (retail value $43) as DRM-free .PDF ebooks, including the complete full-color 288-page John Carter of Mars core rulebook, the Narrator’s Screen & Kit, and the Barsoom and Korad Map & Travel Guide with beautiful full-color maps.
+There were three titles in our Starter Collection (retail value $43) as DRM-free .PDF ebooks, including the complete full-color 288-page John Carter of Mars core rulebook, the Narrator’s Screen & Kit, and the Barsoom and Korad Map & Travel Guide with beautiful full-color maps.

-Ten percent of each purchase of this John Carter offer (after gateway fees) goes to the charity designated by Chris Birch of Modiphius Entertainment, Vision Rescue.
+Ten percent of each purchase of this John Carter offer (after gateway fees) went to the charity designated by Chris Birch of Modiphius Entertainment, Vision Rescue.
 In Mumbai, India, Vision Rescue feeds and educates slum children and their parents to free them from exploitation and live with dignity.